 If you choose to leave all the property you own as a whole, you won't need to list each item separately when making your will.
-You can name any combination of people to receive your entire estate--one person or a group of people.
-After your death, your entire estate will go to the people you name, in the shares that you determine.
+You can name any combination of people to receive your entire estate--one person or a group of people (or organizations).
+After your death, your entire estate will go to the beneficiaries you name, in the shares that you determine.

 This does not include, of course, property that passes outside your will -- for example, property in a living trust or owned in joint tenancy.
 (See "Not All Property Passes by Will," below.)

 This option may suit you best if you have just one person or a group of special people to whom want to leave your property.